DIVI SHORTCODE – ADDING & CUSTOMIZING THE TOOLTIP

 I did a video describing how to do it, because I like doing videos.
 Watch the really short video, and then scroll down to find out how to customize the Divi Tooltip.
-And towards the bottom of the page, is the YouTube tutorial if you’d rather watch (plus it explains it much more).
+And towards the bottom of the page is the YouTube tutorial, if you’d rather watch than read (plus it explains it much more).

 Customizing Divi Tooltip

-Now, that you know how to apply Divi’s tooltip, let me show you some simple technques you can use to customize it.
+Now, that you know how to apply Divi’s Tooltip, let me show you some simple techniques you can use to customize it.

 In the section, I will show you how to: